Looking for best through-the-wall air conditioner, you've come to the right place.

 - Efficiency: Energy Star wall air conditioners cost 15% to 30% more than the least efficient models.

-- Supplemental heat: Including a space heating element in the unit raises the cost by $50 to $150.
+- Supplemental heat: Including a space heater in the unit raises the cost by $50 to $150.

 - Features: The more features a unit has, the higher the cost.
 Popular features are discussed in the last section.